arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-12-20-indiebio-creating-the-future-of-food.md

 Most recently, New Age Meats was accepted as part of IndieBio’s 7th class of startups.
 And Arvind initially didn’t want them.

-“**I didn’t want to do just another cell based company**.
+“**I didn’t want to do just another cell-based company**.
 We already have Finless, we already have Memphis. _Why should we do another one?_

 “But New Age had such a good team and such a good mindset and a new technological approach that we ended up funding them.
 And thankfully, because **they went on to make product in a month and a half, the fastest we’ve ever seen**.
-And then fed it to reporters who wrote glowingly about it.
+And then fed it to reporters who [wrote](//www.businessinsider.com/taste-test-first-cell-based-clean-sausage-meat-made-without-farm-2018-9?r=US&IR=T) glowingly about it.
 It’s remarkable.”

 <img src="/img/img_3362.jpg" width="500px"/>